TasumLuke/Research-Analytics-Platform/README.md

 - Add `husky` pre-commit hooks to run `npm run lint` and a subset of tests.
 - Add a GitHub Actions workflow to run `npm ci`, `npm run lint`, `npm test`, and `npm run build` on pull requests.

-Example workflow file is included in `.github/workflows/ci.yml` (recommended).
+Example workflow file is included in this repo

 ---